 For next week: choose your strongest scene to read aloud to the class next week.
 Time yourself for up to 5 minutes.
 Keep writing/reading memoir!
+Respond to 2 classmates' pieces with encouraging remarks in the Google document.

 Class 6: Reading & celebration of our work together during the class.
 Sharing our plans to continue to grow our projects well into the future.